enjalot/latent-scope/README.md

 What can you do with Latent Scope?
 The following examples demonstrate the kinds of perspective and insights you can gain from your unstructured text data.
 * Explore free-responses from surveys in this [datavis survey analysis](https://enjalot.github.io/latent-scope/datavis-survey)
 * Cluster thousands of [GitHub issues and PRs](https://enjalot.github.io/latent-scope/plot-issues)
-* Sort through two hundred years and tens of thousands of [US Federal laws](https://enjalot.github.io/latent-scope/us-federal-laws)
+* Explore 50,000 [US Federal laws](https://enjalot.github.io/latent-scope/us-federal-laws) spanning two hundred years.

 ### Quick Start